kartik-venugopal/aural-player/README.md

 Interested in contributing to this awesome project ?!

 I would love to localize Aural Player so that it is more comfortable to use for users who prefer other languages.
-I could definitely use help translating Aural Player text into languages such as German, French, Spanish, Italian, Chinese, Japanese, etc (and any others that you can help with).
+I could definitely use help translating Aural Player's text into languages such as German, French, Spanish, Italian, Chinese, Japanese, etc (and any others that you can help with).

 Please [email me](mailto:aural.student@gmail.com) if you're interested in helping with this !